 - Assistance provided to the client before, during and after the works

 - Maintenance quality

 - Adequation between what the maintenance crew does and what needs to be done

 To improve the services of your pool or spa company, it is essential to find out just how satisfied your customers are, but that’s not all!
-If the opinions are negative, you need to react.
-If they are positive, use them to promote your brand image!
-How to do this will be the subject of a forthcoming article.
-Follow us on LinkedIn, Facebook and Twitter not to miss the follow-on.
+If the opinions are negative, you need to react by following these 7 effective ways.
+If they are positive, use them to promote your brand image with this article!

 © Photo credit: Mejn / Adobe Stock